 - 69. Currently, most charging of ULEVs takes place at home, overnight.
 Therefore, each dwelling with on-plot parking should provide an electric vehicle charge-point within close proximity to the parking space. - 70.
-For communal residential parking areas and car parks for non-residential uses, it is important to provide a mix of 'active' charging spaces with the charging infrastructure in place at the outset, and 'passive' charging spaces with the wiring and cable conduit in place under the car park for future use.
-In situations where it is not possible to meet demand for ULEV parking on-site, a financial contribution towards the provision of a charging hub nearby may be sought. - 71.
+For communal residential parking areas and car parks for non-residential uses, it is important to provide a mix of 'active' charging spaces with the charging infrastructure in place at the outset, and 'passive' charging spaces with the wiring and cable duct and draw rope in place under the car park for future use as aligned with the requirements in the Building Regulations Approved Document Part S. In situations where it is not possible to meet demand for ULEV parking on-site, a financial contribution towards the provision of a charging hub nearby may be sought. - 71.
 KCC has been allocated funding through the Local Electric Vehicle Infrastructure (LEVI) fund to facilitate the installation of on-street EV chargers primarily aimed at residents and businesses without access to off-street parking.
 Our ambition is to install up to 10,000 chargers by 2035 across the county.
 Outside of this programme on-street electric vehicle chargers will generally only be supported in locations where no other option is available locally.
 This will not only minimise street clutter and provide cost efficiencies but allow users to more easily find a charge point when grouped together.